 - FQDN for the S5/S8 interface of the PGW-C+SMF, to discover the N11/N16 interface of the PGW-C+SMF in case of EPS to 5GS mobility.

-- If the target NF stores Data Set(s) (e.g., UDR): SUPI, Data Set Identifier(s).
+- If the target NF stores Data Set(s) (e.g., UDR): SUPI, IMPI, IMPU, Data Set Identifier(s).
 (UE) IPv4 address or (UE) IPv6 Prefix.

+NOTE 2: If the request includes a subscriber identifier the NRF may need to use the association between the supplied subscriber identifier and the appropriate NF Group ID as described in TS 23.501[2] clause 6.3.1 to determine the applicable data for the response.